GunalapuriMamatha/Social-Media-Addiction-Prediction-Using-Machine-Learning/README.md

 ---

-## Author

-Developed as a Machine Learning mini project using Flask and Logistic Regression.
+Developed as a Machine Learning project using Flask and Logistic Regression.